• Skip to primary navigation

 You'll only need a handful of ingredients to make this dish.

-• collard greens - a dark green and leafy vegetable, turnip greens would be a good substitute.
+• bunch of collard greens - a dark green and leafy vegetable, turnip greens would be a good substitute.
 They are readily available in most grocery stores.

 • chicken stock, vegetable stock or beef stock - though you can use water, broth will add even more flavor.